ngs/sources.ngs.io/source/en/2020-05-15-ci2go-maccatalyst.html.md

 ![](2020-05-15-ci2go-maccatalyst/workflow.png)

-Of course, I've setup Mac Catalyst app Continuously Delivery as well as iOS version and anyone can refer this on its [GitHub repository].
+Of course, I've setup Mac Catalyst app Continuous Delivery as well as iOS version.

 Also, I've migrated package management from [Carthage] to [Swift Package Manager].

+These are managed in public [GitHub repository] so anyone can refer.

 Hope this could help other developers to try building the Mac Catalyst app on CircleCI like me.

-This has some workarounds like the follows.
+I did some workarounds like the follows.

 - Swift Package build fails on macOS platform if containing Build Dependencies
     - Like: `multiple configured targets of 'KeychainAccess' are being created for macOS`
     - Duplicated build target and removed them.
     - ref: [Swift PM app in Xcode 11 (beta 5) gets four “My Mac” platform options]
 - [fastlane match] can not create Provisioning Profile for Mac Catalyst.
+    - Creates for Mac when providing `platform: 'macos'`
-    - Added `.provisioningprofile` files to version control and set `skip_provisioning_profiles` to `true`.
+    - Set `skip_provisioning_profiles` to `true`, added `.provisioningprofile` files to version control and copy them to ` ~/Library/MobileDevice/Provisioning Profiles/` on CI build step.

         ```rb
         match(